CAIJ-UW/ATIP-OCR/README.md

 ## Let's get started

 ### Tutorial (compatible with MacOS & Linux):
 The goal of this tutorial is to walk you through how to render your scanned, image-based format documents into a machine-readable, text-based format.
 The following steps are designed to build up an intuition for the use of open-source software to facilitate access to information.
 In the following, we will cover the high-level steps required to convert a large scanned document into a machine-readable and searchable format.
-For learning purposes, we recommend following the steps using one of two sample pdf files provided in the "Sample-Files" folder in the repository.
+For learning purposes, we recommend following the steps using the sample pdf file provided in the "Sample-Files" folder in the repository.

 #### Step one: download the repository
 Download the repository, unzip the folder, and save it locally on your computer's hard drive.